The best memes about the big, stuck ship

 Or to fly her away to the world she deserves.

+Some people are placing bets on when the gargantuan craft will be “declared unstuck.”

-But the big, old boat won’t budge.
+So far, the big, old boat won’t budge.